Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 Students will become familiar with proprietary Harley-Davidson® electronic dealer management systems, TALONes™ and service literature.
 This preliminary work and research supports students’ performing the hands-on service tasks in the lab.

-Students will be encouraged to participate in the optional Harley-Davidson® PHD program.
+Students will be encouraged to participate in the optional Harley-Davidson® PHD program as part of their motorcycle training courses.
 This program is designed to allow students to begin the PHD assessment process while performing the lab tasks for the course.
 Assessment in the PHD-aligned courses is the first step in the Harley-Davidson® Technician Recognition program, which upon completion makes it possible for graduates to enter the industry with important dealer training classes satisfied.

 Combined with the skills learned in hands-on training labs, participation and achievement in this program will make MMI graduates more appealing to prospective employers in the Harley-Davidson® dealership network.
 Students who participate in this program use the web-based Harley-Davidson University® learning management site HDU Online™.